About The Time a Murderous, Polygamous, Doomsday Sex Cult Took Over Münster

 "They were so angry with him [Matthias] that they did not merely kill him like other people, but beat and cut him into small pieces, so that his brothers, when the uproar was over, had to carry him away in a basket."

-Needless to say, neither angels nor Christ with a sword were spotted on this day.
+Needless to say, neither angels nor Christ with a sword was spotted on this day.
 Rumors swirled that Matthias would rise from the dead like Christ and resume his mission after three days.
 Three days passed, yet Matthias's severed head still sat perched on the tip of a pike.

 So ended the life of the Prophet Matthias, minus one head and balls nailed to the wall.